 Cheap protein powders often don’t contain the amino acids your body needs for growth: branched-chain amino acids (BCAAs) and leucine.

 Cheap supplements may also be higher in fats and carbs, which may not be ideal for your fitness journey.
-They may also be made with cheap protein sources, like whey, that is digested very quickly and therefore isn’t as useful for stabilizing blood sugar, since it can actually cause insulin spikes (which could have it’s own benefits but that is for another article).
+They may also be made with cheap protein sources, like whey, which is digested very quickly and therefore isn’t as useful for stabilizing blood sugar, since it can actually cause insulin spikes (which could have its own benefits but that is for another article).

 It’s worth it to spend a little more to buy a quality protein powder made with a protein source that can help you meet your goals.

 3. Adding Unhealthy Ingredients to Your Protein Shake

 Whether it’s dried fruit and full-fat yogurt, bananas, or peanut butter, the urge to add high-calorie ingredients to a protein shake is strong.

 But, while ingredients like peanut butter and dried fruit aren’t necessarily unhealthy in moderation, you’ll reach your fitness goals faster if you use low-sugar and low-calorie ingredients, like unsweetened coconut milk or fresh and frozen fruits and vegetables, in your protein shakes.

 4. Replacing Meals

 Grabbing a shake for breakfast once in a while is one thing, especially if you have trouble eating when you first wake up.
 Using protein shakes to replace a meal or two can help you lose weight, but drinking a protein shake is never going to really satisfy you and fill you up the way sitting down to a proper meal can.

 A healthy, balanced meal of whole grains, lean protein, fruits, and vegetables will include other nutrients, like fats and fiber, that keep you feeling full, as well as the vitamins and minerals you need.